Pelosi Signals An End To Her Hold On Articles Of Impeachment

 "All we want to know is what are the rules, it doesn't mean we have to agree to the rules or we have to like the rules," she said.
 "We just want to know what they are."

 At the core of the disagreement is who — if anyone — would act as witnesses during the trial.
-Democrats want a deal on that up front, while McConnell wants to sort the issue with additional votes after the first phase of the trial, including opening arguments and a period allowing written questions from senators to both the prosecution and the defense.
+Democrats want a deal on that upfront, while McConnell wants to sort the issue with additional votes after the first phase of the trial, including opening arguments and a period allowing written questions from senators to both the prosecution and the defense.

 Democrats want to call four witnesses, including acting White House chief of staff Mick Mulvaney and former national security adviser John Bolton.
 They also want an agreement to admit new reporting that has been released in recent weeks on the timing of Trump's decision to end a hold on foreign aide to Ukraine.